 Rod is a real estate strategist specializing in urban and economic revitalization.
-He has decades of experience advising cities, universities, and other institutions and investors on how to use their real estate to achieve their most important goals.
-Rod has particular expertise in town centers, innovation districts, and next-generation work districts.
+He helps clients attract business and investment.
+He has particular expertise in next-generation work districts.
+He has decades of experience advising cities, universities, and other institutions and investors how to use their real estate to achieve their most important goals.

 How I Work